Material Selection for CCS applications

 (2) Effect of SO₂ / NO₂

-• Even trace levels of SO₂ (~ppm level) significantly increase corrosion rate
+• Trace amounts of SO₂ (~ppm level) significantly increase localized corrosion severity

 (3) Chloride Effect (Critical Parameter)

-• Corrosion susceptibility is strongly dependent on chloride concentration
+• Corrosion susceptibility is strongly dependent upon chloride concentration

 • High chloride environments drastically reduce the applicability range of lower-grade CRAs

-Recent studies performed by Nippon Steel on the effect of O2 , SO2 and NO2 in CO2 dominant environments carried out on Super Martensitic Stainless Steel (SM13CRS / UNS S41426), Propietary-Cost effective Duplex Stainless Steel (SM25CRU / UNS S82551) and Super Duplex Stainless Steel (SM25CRW /UNS S39274) (see below Figure, just an exapmles)
+The below data provides some examples of the recent studies performed by Nippon Steel about the effect of O2 , SO2 and NO2 in CO2 dominant environments; materials tested include Super Martensitic Stainless Steel (SM13CRS / UNS S41426), Propietary-Cost effective Duplex Stainless Steel (SM25CRU / UNS S82551) and Super Duplex Stainless Steel (SM25CRW /UNS S39274) (see below Figure, just an exapmles)

 corrosion test results in 5%NaCl for CCS applications

-Therefore, for NOx, SOx effect on materials, additional studies are required to define the critical thresholds of these impurities on materials behaviors in CO2 dominant environments.
+Concerning NOx, SOx impact on materials integrity, additional studies are required to define the critical thresholds of these impurities on materials behaviors in CO2 dominant environments.

 Effect of Mixed Gas Conditions